evolvedbinary/hsg-project-wiki/Setup.md

   - Click on eXist's dock icon again.
   - A dialog box will open showing eXist's configuration properties.
 Select `Save`.
 When prompted to create the data directory or confirm the location of the data directory, select `OK`.
   - The eXist splash screen will appear as eXist completes its startup routine.
-  - Once the eXist splash screen disappears, click the eXist menu bar icon and select `Quit`.
+  - Once the eXist splash screen disappears, click on the eXist menu bar icon and select `Quit`.
 - Return to oXygen.
   - From the External Tools toolbar menu, under `= Setup and maintenance =`, select
     - `1.
 Clone all repositories & resources`